My research focuses on methods to enable engineering design and analysis with large-scale computational models. These methods include:

 Recent Publication Highlights

-- Our AIAA conference paper on model reduction for hypersonic aerodynamics via conservative LSPG projection and hyper-reduction is online.
-(Joint work with K. Carlberg, F. Rizzi, M. Howard, and J. Fike)
+- Our AIAA journal paper on model reduction for hypersonic aerodynamics via conservative LSPG projection and hyper-reduction has been accepted for publication, link coming soon!
+(Joint work with F. Rizzi, K. Carlberg, M. Howard, and J. Fike)

 - 07/10/20: Check out my talk at the 2020 SIAM annual meeting: “Pressio: A computational framework enabling projection-based model reduction for large-scale nonlinear dynamical systems”.
 My presentation starts at 1:42:48.

-- Pressio, a software package we are developing at Sandia to enable projection-based model reduction for nonlinear systems, is now availible on github.
+- Pressio, a software package we are developing at Sandia to enable projection-based model reduction for nonlinear systems, is now available on github.